BRADENTON -- "Imagine they have been away for 20 years and they return to see their best hopes for the neighborhood."

 New College and USF professors and students will take the lead in developing proposals for the project.
 Shannon Bassett, an assistant professor of architecture and urbanism at USF, and her students worked with the city on the construction of downtown's Riverwalk.

-Bassett says the planning project for 14th Street West presents similar opportunities for multi-scale spaces.
+On Tuesday, Bassett said the planning project for 14th Street West presents similar opportunities for multi-scale spaces.

 "There is an opportunity to connect to the spine of Old Main Street," she said.